AskobarNetwork/Askolend/AskoLend-contracts/integration-cheat-sheet.md

 /// the amount of ALR token the user has locked as collateral
     function collateralTracker ( userAddress, ALRtoken ) returns ( collateralAmountLocked );

-///input user address and ALR token address and returns the USDC value of
+///input user address and ALR token address and returns the wETH value of
 ///the users locked collateral
-    function checkCollateralValue( usrAddress, ALRtoken )  returns( USDCvalOfCollateral );
+    function checkCollateralValue( usrAddress, ALRtoken )  returns( wETHvalOfCollateral );

 //returns an array of all listed assets
     function getAssets() returns(address[]);